kbec19/citizen-connect/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
-description: The goal of the member amplification program is to expand engagement by Americans with Citizen Connect members by featuring their most compelling and timely content.
-This will be accomplished by regularly amplifying select members and their content via our social media assets in coordination with the social media teams from the Citizen Connect member community.
-This project contains background and proposals to accomplish this goal.
+description: The objective of this project is to help provide the Bridge Alliance Education Fund with a   solid  foundation to begin the next phase of their work in amplifying its’ member voices across         initiatives.
+One of the newest initiatives, Citizen Connect, has been operating for one year and is     ready to scale their presence.

 image_left: true
 images:
 - img/revoir.jpg
 show_action_link: true
 show_social_links: true
-subtitle: Member Amplification Program 2.0
+subtitle: Member Amplification Project
 text_align_left: false
 title: Citizen Connect
 type: home